gdebure/cream/README.md

 ## Settings

 CREAM settings are stored in a single file located in CREAM/CREAM/settings.py.
-Some of the values there need to be updated for your CREAM instance :
-* DEBUG : when deploying in production environment, set this to False.
-Refer to Django documentation for more explanation
-* ADMINS : add as many email adresses you want for application administrators.
-* DATABASES : update the values for your choice of database

-Additionally, CREAM needs to know a mail server (SMTP) for sending the notifications.
-These values can be found at the end of the settings.py file :
-* EMAIL_HOST : name or IP adress of the SMTP server
-* EMAIL_PORT : port for the SMTP server
-* EMAIL_SUBJECT_PREFIX : string added at the beginning of all email titles sent by CREAM.
+The values in that file won't need to be changed.
+Instead, you should create an instance_settings.py in the same folder.
+This is where  you should put your CREAM's instance settings.
+You may take as a reference the instance_settings_sample.py provided and change the values accordingly.

 ## Create Database

 CREAM can create automatically the tables, but it needs the Database to be manually created first.
-Create a database on your database server, consistent with the values defined in the settings.py file.
+Create a database on your database server, consistent with the values defined in the instance_settings.py file.

 Once this is completed, Django can create the tables automatically by entering the following command in a shell :
     python2 manage.py migrate

 Django will propose to create an administrator account, which you should accept as it will allow you accessing CREAM from your browser.

+## Install additional dependencies

+This step will install additional dependencies as described above.
+Ensure the machine is connected to Internet, and Enter the following command:
+    python2 manage.py bower_install

+Thanks to the BOWER_INSTALLED_APPS setting (in settings.py, you don't need to change that), this will call to bower to download and install all necessary components in the components folder

 ## Login and create data